32. Quantum physics

 2. Quantum objects exhibit wave-particle duality.

 How do we measure quantities using quantum mechanics?
 When considering a particle in a classical situation, the future behavior of the particle can be obtained with absolute certainty using Newton’s laws (particularly \vec{F} = m\vec{a}).
 When considering any distribution of charges or currents, the electric and magnetic fields can be found using Maxwell’s equations.
 At the heart of quantum mechanics is an equation proposed by Austrian physicist Edwin Schrödinger in 1926.
 This equation (known as the Schrödinger equation) is the means by which the future behavior of quantum particles is predicted.
 It should be mentioned that Newton’s laws, Maxwell’s equations, and the Schrödinger equation cannot be derived from basic principles because they are basic principles.
-The validity of Newton’s laws, Maxwell’s equations, and the Schrödinger equation are their ability to make predictions consistent with experimental observations.
+The validity of Newton’s laws, Maxwell’s equations, and the Schrödinger equation comes from their ability to make predictions consistent with experimental observations.

 In the search for the Schrödinger equation, there are certain properties the equation is expected to have.